Katahdin Woods and Waters National Monument: Reactions

+Background

 Human settlement in the region dates back 11,000 years, with Native peoples having relied on the woods and its waterways for their livelihood and even transportation.
 The Penobscot Indian Nation, along with other Wabanaki tribes, still regard the Penobscot River as an important landmark of their culture.

 The first recorded European exploration of the region occurred in 1793 with a survey commissioned by the Commonwealth of Massachusetts, of which Maine was still a part.
 Shortly after statehood in 1820, the Maine government began surveying the lands around the current national monument.
 For over 100 years, from the early 18th century to the late 19th century, logging was the primary industry in the area.

 The Maine Woods were made famous by the writings of Henry David Thoreau in the 1850s, and later saw such visitors as Theodore Roosevelt and Maine Governor Percival Baxter, who later designated the lands to the immediate west of the national monument to become Baxter State Park.